 Static

-linkA static constructor that places the Equation Editor toolbar on the page and returns new Toolbar object.
-This is a convenient alternative to using 'new EqEditor.Toolbar' as it allows you to chain associated Toolbar commands, e.g.
+linkA static constructor that places the Equation Edittor toolbar on the page and returns new Toolbar object.
+This is a convenient alternative to using 'new EqEditor.Toolbar' as it allows you to chain associsated Toolbar commands, e.g.

 <div id="toolbar"></div>